iwegner/ESP32-C3FH4-RGB/external_led_strip_support/README.md

 My son was asking for some help on a carnival costume.
 He wanted to build a future hero amor an I proposed LEDs for some effects.
 In thge past he has build masks out of foam and cardboard.
 This time we wanted to use the 3D printer so see how it performs on this.

+We started with a small ESP32C3 as the board needed to be very light weight.
+The internal WS2812b leds were helping in the beginning to be sure the code works.
+Once we switched over to the external led strip the board leds werenÄt used any longer.
+We thought about attaching the board to the corslet so it still remains visible, but due to time constraints this was canceled.

-The costme consists of a corslet and a helmet.
+The costume consists of a corslet and a helmet.
 For the corslet he chose to have a infinite mirror design which gives a fantastic futuristic look.
 It looks like you could grab into the chest to change batteries or so ;)
 For the helmet he chose to go with a poligonal design including LEDs to pick up the theme from the corslet.
 The following shows the steps we did along with the code for the ESP32C3 we used as LED controller.

-## Corslet / infinite mirror
+## Corslet / Infinite Mirror
 The mirror consists of the following layers (from outer to inner):

 * 3D printed cover.
 See [here](../resources/stl/ring_outer.stl) for STL.